Key Takeaways:

 4. Billing & Payment Processing

 Restaurants’ POS systems generate invoices and support multiple payment options, including cash, digital wallets, UPI, and contactless payments.
-Integrate payment gateway with POS to ensure smooth and secure payment transactions.
+Integrate a payment gateway with the POS to ensure smooth and secure payment transactions.

 5. Inventory Management